EU FILMS STAFF JOB DESCRIPTIONS

 - assists the editor with integrating sound files into the edited scenes

-- takes completed scene audio files and sweetens them using software tools to dialogue is clear and background noise is minimized
+- takes completed scene audio files and sweetens them using software tools so dialogue is clear and background noise is minimized

 - works with workshop personnel in terms of assigning boom operators